Starting a New Project

 What you'll learn:

-- How to add all the details to a project
+- Adding all the details to a project

-- How to track the people on a project and their roles
+- Track the people on a project and their roles

 Starting a new Project

 You can start a project in a lot of different ways, but don't worry, Daylite's got you covered.
 Whether starting in Daylite from scratch, an email and even an Opportunity or on the iPhone or iPad, you won't have to stop.